 - Scavenger Hunt.
 Ask participants to find certain objects – they run and find it in their home and bring it back to show to others.

-- Cooking with Friends, Cleaning with Company, Sewing with Sisters, Knitwits, etc. Sometimes in this period of physical isolation, it’s just nice to have someone to hang out with while you get work done around the house.
+- Cooking with Friends, Cleaning with Company, Sewing with Sisters, Knitwits, etc. Sometimes in this period of physical isolation, it’s just nice to have someone to hang out with while you get work done around the house or work on craft projects.
 It’s fine to have a Zoom call with some friends while you all cook and eat dinner together in your separate houses, or while you clean house or get craft projects done.

 There are also some simple tools within the Zoom platform that you can use in creative ways.

-For Taboo, the host would use private chat to send the word, the keywords the clue-giver CAN use, and the taboo word they can NOT use.
-Hosts would really want to have all these words typed up in advance so they could copy / paste into chat to make it go quickly.
+For Taboo, the host would use private chat to send the word, and the taboo words the clue-giver CAN NOT use.
+Hosts should have all these words typed up in advance so they could copy / paste into chat to make it go quickly.

 Draw out a grid on your whiteboard – you and opponent take turns drawing in X and O.